giulianopz/lfcs/domains/6-storage-management/i.md

 >/dev/vda1 / ext4 rw,relatime,quota,usrquota,grpquota,data=ordered 0 0
 ```

 Note the two options that we specified.
-Now that we’ve installed our tools and updated our filesystem options, we can turn on the quota system.
+Now that we've installed our tools and updated our filesystem options, we can turn on the quota system.

 ### 4. Enabling Quotas

 Before finally turning on the quota system, we need to manually run the quotacheck command once: `sudo quotacheck -ugm /`

 This command creates the files `/aquota.user` and `/aquota.group`.
 These files contain information about the limits and usage of the filesystem, and they need to exist before we turn on quota monitoring.
-The quotacheck parameters we’ve used are:
+The quotacheck parameters we've used are:

 - `(-u)`, specifies that a user-based quota file should be created
 - `(-g)`, indicates that a group-based quota file should be created